mootools/mootools-upgrade-helper/README.md

   * Both *XHR* and *Ajax* are deprecated; use the new *Request* family of classes.
 Their syntax is familiar, but not synonymous.
   * *Element:send* no longer takes an options object but rather a url as its only argument.
   * *Json.Remote* id deprecated; use *Request.JSON*.
+  * *onComplete* does not receive any arguments.
+It is also invoked after both failure and success, where as in 1.1 it was only invoked on success.
 * Cookie:
   * The *get*, *set*, and *remove* methods from 1.1 are now *read*, *write*, and *dispose*, respectively.
 * JSON: